 We downloaded a single day of ARCA order data containing 212,746,543 orders and 8,000 symbols, and ran our orderbook-example to generate a book.
 To give you a feel for SciDB scalability we ran this using both 8 and 16 SciDB instances on a single Linux server with 16 cores.

 We built order books to depths of one, five, ten, and 100 orders; and found no material difference in runtime.
 You get essentially unlimited depth with SciDB without sacrificing performance.

 SciDB may also be used to consolidate individual order books across multiple exchanges.
 We consolidated nine exchanges; 358,000,000 events and 8,000 symbols using an order book depth of ten.
 Using the same Linux server, we created the consolidated order book in a matter of minutes—beating a well known competing solution by a matter of hours.

 EDITOR COMMENT: We have been getting a lot of requests for more specific comparisons.
 We ran our first-cut code (unoptimized) in 21 minutes on our cluster.
 That’s the blue bar below on the right.
 This is compared to what brand K ran at a customer in 8 hours (4 hours after optimization).
-The brand K hardware was 4 CPUs, 20 cores per CPU, 2.4GHz, 512GB memory, NAS disk.
+The brand K hardware was (as reported to us) 4 CPUs, 20 cores per CPU, 2.4GHz, 512GB memory, NAS disk.
+N.B., as far as we know, there are no 20 core CPUs so this may have been four 10 core CPUs, running two threads per core (hyper-threading turned on).
+This work was done in August 2014.
 Our hardware specs are below.